MiralotWhy MiralotHow toFAQRegister nowLogin

 • VAT information (if applicable)

-We do not store complete credit card numbers.
-Payment processing is handled by our payment providers (Stripe, PayPal) in accordance with PCI-DSS standards.
+We do not store complete credit card numbers or billing addresses.
+Payment processing is handled by Stripe in accordance with PCI-DSS standards.
+We only store Stripe reference identifiers (customer ID and checkout session ID) to link transactions to your account.

 Legal basis: Art.
 6(1)(b) GDPR (performance of contract) and Art.
 6(1)(c) GDPR (legal obligation for invoicing and tax purposes)